durankeeley/iot-training/README.md

 **Docker:** This is a platform that allows you to create and run containers.
 It provides tools and infrastructure to make it easy to build, ship, and run containers in a variety of environments.

+**The Internet of Things (IoT):** This refers to the connection of devices (other than traditional computers and smartphones) to the internet, allowing them to send and receive data.
+These devices can include everyday objects like thermostats, lights, appliances, and even vehicles.
+Overall, the goal of IoT is to make our lives easier and more convenient by allowing us to control and monitor devices remotely and automatically.

 **Digital Twin:** This is a digital version of a real-world product, system, or process.
 It can be used to simulate and analyze the behavior of the real-world entity, or to control and monitor it remotely.

 **Low-code/no-code:** These are software development tools that allow you to build applications without needing to write code.
 You can use visual interfaces to drag and drop pre-built components and connect them together to create mobile or web apps.